Last modified: 2020-05-28 | Approximate reading time 6 mins

 Are your children sharing a room, but both differ so aesthetically that they're fighting over the colour of the walls and furniture?
-How about comprimising and allowing both children to shine by painting the walls in two separate colours?
-Although this may sound time consuming or costly, it doesn't have to be!
+How about compromising and allowing both children to shine by painting the walls in two separate colours?
+Although this may sound time-consuming or costly, it doesn't have to be!

 Try adding white to a paint colour with a darker hue, creating two different shades from the same colour paint.
 This way each child can feel as if they possess an individual space.
 Keep different furniture colours and designs on either side, and even consider attaching a curtain in the center of the room for added privacy, or when the little ones are fighting.